fuzzywalrus/webcites/README.md

 ## Current Features (the manifesto)

-*Generate a list from all the citations found within the article.
+* Generate a list from all the citations found within the article.
-*Detect multiple instances of the same source.
+* Detect multiple instances of the same source.
-*Number each `<cite>` instance, if used before, use the previous instance's number.
+* Number each `<cite>` instance, if used before, use the previous instance's number.
-*Uses anchor tags to link to the source at the bottom of the page to a specificatied div *No jQuery
+* Uses anchor tags to link to the source at the bottom of the page to a specificatied div
+* No jQuery
-*Very easy to use
+* Very easy to use

 ## Planned Features

-*Code fixes
+* Code fixes
-*Arguments passed in as object for better configuration *Demo files
+* Arguments passed in as object for better configuration
+* Demo files
-*ES5 & ES6 variants
+* ES5 & ES6 variants
-*Source Name (optional)
+* Source Name (optional)
-*Date Retrieved vs Article Date published
+* Date Retrieved vs Article Date published
-*Repository contains minified distribution ready code *Multiple citiation lists on the same page (multi-article support) *Optional demo Scss/CSS stylings
+* Repository contains minified distribution ready code
+* Multiple citiation lists on the same page (multi-article support)
+* Optional demo Scss/CSS stylings
-*generate as an ordered list instead of html
+* Generate as an ordered list instead of html

 ## Maybe features